kordless/mitta-deploy/README.md

 # mitta-deploy
-This repository contains system dependencies to deploy Mitta on-prem.
-The excluded component of this deployment is the Mitta code which runs on AppEngine.
+This repository contains system dependencies to deploy a standalone crawling and indexing system for websites and document.
+An optional paid front-end is available via Mitta and runs on AppEngine.

 The following systems are managed with this repo: